Action (comics): Controversy

 Sanders became the public face of Action's defence, stoutly maintaining it was still less violent than numerous popular films and television shows.
 However, behind the scenes he attempted to moderate the comic.
 Despite his efforts, in September 1976 criticism reached a new level.
 Two strips brought particular attention.
 New addition "Kids Rule O.K." featured a version of present-day Britain where a disease suddenly killed off the world's adult population, leaving the country filled with tough gangs of teenagers fighting to survive, while "Look Out for Lefty!" covered the player's breakthrough into the first team.
 In the latter, Lefty's iconoclasm had created an enemy among his team-mates who went out of their way to disrupt the title character's game.
 Seeing this from the terraces, Lefty's spiky girlfriend Angie threw a bottle at the attacker, knocking him out and allowing Lefty's talent to shine through.
-At the time football hooliganism was on a sharp rise and the press accused the comic of endorsing such behaviour, with noted referee Jack Taylor among those to supply condemning statements to the tabloids.
+At the time football hooliganism was on a sharp rise and the press accused the comic of endorsing such behaviour, with noted referee Jack Taylor among those to supply condemnatory statements to the tabloids.
 The same 18 September edition had also launched "Kids Rule O.K." with a front cover – rendered by Carlos Ezquerra – featuring a bike chain wielding youth against a background of urban devastation, standing over what appeared to be the body of a policeman.
 While in typical comic style the cover image was only tangentially related to the strip itself, the image was seized on by the press as an example of the comic's attempts to corrupt the nation's youth.
 The artist would later claim this was caused by the colourist, and the helmet and the prone figure were not meant to be related.
 The controversy was such that a bemused Stan Lee, visiting to do the promotional rounds for Marvel UK's launch of Captain Britain, found himself being questioned about it.